stephen-cloud/c-19-2/docs/add-table-view.md

 ## Layout likes to be on a grid

 Responsive UI frameworks are usually based around the idea of layout in twelve columns.
-React is one of those frameworks.
+React Material UI is one of those frameworks.

 The layout of the page without a grid is actually OK.
 If we had lots of elements it might be hard to add all the spacing by hand to get things even.
-And if we didn't like it there'd be lots of place to change it.
+And if we didn't like it there'd be lots of places to change it.
 We can control all the layout you need with grids.

 Another thing's irksome.
 The button's always on a line on its own, even when the page is wide enough to have the button on the left and the table in the remaining space.
 There's room.
 Let's do it.